kabasilim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5. 4-empty --> Write a script that creates an empty file called hello.

 6. 5-execute --> Write a script that adds execute permission to the owner of the file hello.
+* The file hello will be in the working directory.

+7. 6-multiple_permissions --> Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
-* The file hello will be in the working directory
+* The file hello will be in the working directory.